 juxtaposition of this structure, typical to Mongolia, with the classical fogón from Chile provides a working example of two, ancient, but very functional clear span building types.

-out of your fishing clothes here and avoid loading up your cabin with fishing gear, waders and clothes.
-This room also serves as a drying room for your boots and waders at day’s
+into and out of your fishing clothes here and avoid loading up your cabin with fishing gear, waders and clothes.
+This room also serves as a drying room for your boots and waders at

 The beauty of this Patagonian location equals the fishing.
 We escort and guide you on various water types presenting you with the opportunity to catch many different species of